caitlinch/treelikeness-metrics/README.md

 2. Benchmark existing metrics for treelikeness against these simulations
 3. Introduce a new metric for treelikeness in phylogenetic datasets, called the tree proportion

 If you replicate any part of these analyses or use functions from these scripts, please cite this repository.
-Thank you!

 #### Contents